 It would be best to find a helper who will keep the cloth in place and make things go much smoother.
 You’ll have to set aside a good amount of time for plunging.
 First-timers may think it’s not working as it can be quite a slow process.
 But, invest some effort and time and you may solve your problem soon enough.

-When you hear the water starting to drain, you’ll know its working.
+When you hear the water starting to drain, you’ll know it’s working.
 If your pipe looks clear and the method proves successful, make sure to clear any remaining residue with hot water.
-If it didn’t work, your next best bet it snaking the drain.
+If it didn’t work, your next best bet is snaking the drain.
 Read also best home remedies to clear a bathroom drain clog.

 Use a Plumbing Snake